tavmem/buddy/README.md

-The focus of this repository is on the earlist version that we could find of the interpreter portion of the A+ system distributed by Morgan Stanley.
-In particular, it shows the buddy space management system that was eliminated in later versions, and shows more of the coding style used by Arthur Whitney.
+The focus of this repository is the version of the interpreter portion of the A+ system distributed by Morgan Stanley that existed when Arthur Whitney left MS.  In particular, it shows the buddy space management system that was eliminated in later versions, and shows more of the coding style used by Arthur.

 Note that this version is 32-bit, and dates from 4/30/1993.
-A 64-bit version was not released as open source til 3/27/2008.
+An open source 64-bit version was not released til 3/27/2008.

 Why is this relevant?